The Causes of Pool Deck Damages

 Crumbling concrete means weak concrete.
 The common reason for weak concrete is that there is too much water used in it.
 The mix is too thin that makes it crumbly and prone to cracks even with the slightest impact.

 Weathering due to water going in and out of the decks makes the pool decking material surface weak.
 Also, constant use of the decks during peak seasons makes the surface prone to cracking and flaking.

 - Ground movement

 Ground movement is also one of the causes of damages to the decks.
 When the solid under the earth moves, the solid layers on top would split and break into fragments.

 The Best Ways to Fix Damaged Concrete Pool Decks

-The most common way to fix cracks in the pool deck is with the aid of cracks fillers.
+The most common solution to fix cracks in the pool deck is with the aid of crack fillers.

 To fill cracks on the pools decks’ hard but brittle surface, follow these steps:

 - The first thing to do is to reveal how wide the gap is.
 Use a chisel for this.

 - Next, clear the surface.
 Wipe off any debris or crumbs of pieces of concrete